 TruLight vs JellyFish Lighting: An In-Depth Comparison for Salt Lake City Homeowners

 Last week we put a TruLight fixture and a JellyFish fixture on the same bench, wired them both up, and shot a full side-by-side comparison video.
 JellyFish is one of our closest competitors on hardware.
-Both systems run 48 volts.
-Both use 16-gauge, 4-wire redundant cable.
-Both mount in aluminum track.
+The two systems are close on the basics: 48 volts, 16-gauge 4-wire cable, and aluminum track.
 If you are shopping permanent lighting in Salt Lake City and these two names came up together, there is a reason.
-They are the two most comparable premium systems on the market.
-That said, the differences matter more than most sales reps will admit, and after 30 minutes of side-by-side testing, here is what actually separates them.
+They are two of the closest premium systems we have tested.
+The differences still matter, especially once you look at the LEDs, controller cost, and white light, and after 30 minutes of side-by-side testing, here is what actually separates them.
 You can watch the full breakdown on our TruLight vs JellyFish comparison page.

 What Actually Separates TruLight from JellyFish?